What Is the Best Unlimited Plan for Individuals?

 As for the third plan, AT&T Unlimited Elite restores some of the video streaming perks AT&T dropped when it launched its unlimited plans in October — at least when it comes to being able to watch HBO.
 The Unlimited Elite plan also lets you stream video in HD resolution, doubles hotspot data to 30GB and raises the bar for when AT&T might slow down your data speeds to 100GB in a month.
 It's also the priciest of AT&T plans at $85 a month.

 One caveat about unlimited data: It’s not totally without limits.
 AT&T reserves the right to start throttling data at 50GB for Unlimited Extra and 100GB for Unlimited Elite; Unlimited Starter customers can be throttled at any time.
 Likewise, Verizon sets different thresholds for slowing down data depending on the plan you have.
 (The Get More plan has the biggest cap at 75GB.)
 Both T-Mobile and Sprint let you use 50GB of data before throttling can begin.

 Best Individual Plan with Tiered Data: Verizon

 Who Should Get It: Customers who don't need unlimited data

 MORE: The Best Verizon Phones

-Sprint has largely followed T-Mobile's lead and eliminated its tiered data plans save for one 2GB plan that's available for $40 a month with an autopay discount.
-Considering that Sprint's prepaid plan offers twice as much data for the same price, though, it's better to take a look at the many prepaid offerings for individual users.
+Sprint has largely followed T-Mobile's lead and eliminated its tiered data plans, though you'll still find a 2GB plan that's available for $40 a month with an autopay discount.
+However, that's not a very compelling price, especially when many prepaid offerings offer more data for less money.